jorge-ramirez-upm/RepTate/docs/source/manual/General/units.rst

   ``FileParameterSpec`` metadata for that parameter.
 * Theory parameters are unit-aware only when that theory declares explicit ``quantity``, ``internal_unit``, and ``display_unit`` metadata.
+* Tool parameters are unit-aware only when that tool declares explicit ``quantity``, ``internal_unit``, and ``display_unit`` metadata.
+* Materials Database values are stored in internal units, but temperature-shift formulas for WLF-style parameters still use the established Celsius convention.
 * Saved datasets, saved views, and some theory-specific exports do not yet consistently include unit annotations or convert values back to display units.